 The good thing about realized losses is that they often have positive tax implications, especially when realized losses are greater than realized gains.

 What Are Unrealized Investment Losses?

 Unrealized investment losses occur when an investor retains ownership of a capital asset that has decreased in value.
 If the investor sells the asset, it becomes a realized loss.
 But as long as the investor maintains possession of the asset, it remains unrealized.

 There are many reasons why an investor might hold on to an unrealized loss.
 But in many cases it is in the hope that the value of the asset will recover in time.

 Financial advisors may recommend that investors sell their unrealized losses when it seems unlikely that the asset will increase in value.
 In selling the unrealized loss, the investor may be able to recover some of their initial investment and allow their capital gains to offset the (now) realized loss.

 Contact a Qualified Attorney About Your Investment Loss

 If your broker encouraged you to sell an unrealized loss that subsequently increased in value, you may have grounds for a FINRA arbitration complaint.
-Reach out to a respected lawyer at Wolper Law Firm to discuss the details of your case.
+Reach out to a respected lawyer at Wolper Law Firm, P.A. to discuss the details of your case.
 We can be reached by phone at 800.931.8452 or through the online contact form included at the bottom of this page.